tinythings/bunkerbox/docs/guides/persistence.md

 session_mb: 50
 ```

 Set `session_mb: 0` to disable the loop image entirely.
-The app writes directly to the virtio-fs mount (`HOME=/tmp/bunkerbox-home`).
-This removes the size cap and crash recovery but avoids the copy overhead on startup and exit.
+The raw persist home is bind-mounted directly into the VM.
+No size cap, no crash recovery, no copy overhead on startup and exit.

 ## Encrypting secrets